Here’s a PCB ordering tip from Advanced Circuits:

 FreeDFM.com will give you the following benefits:

-- Free ciruit board design file check for manufacturability
+- Free printed circuit board design file check for manufacturability

 - The Results are e-mailed to you in WITHIN MINUTES.

-- FreeDFM™ gives you a graphical report, showing any potential issues with detail as to their nature and location.
+- FreeDFM™ gives you a graphical report, showing any potential issues with your Gerber Files' detail as to their nature and location.

-- Reduces possibility of CAM Hold issues after order placement.
+- Reduces possibility of CAM Hold issues with your PCB order after it is placed.

 - Enables 48% faster total thru-put from order placement to shipment